ROAD TO THE CURE UPDATE JULY 2013Category: Road to the Cure

 Parkinson’s Resource Organization is appreciative to have been the first Parkinson’s Organization to have been introduced to this life-changing science.
 This science needs funding to bring it to fruition.

 Being a part of this historic, humanitarian effort requires an investment.
 If you have Parkinson’s it may be an investment into your life, if you don’t have Parkinson’s it may be an investment in humanity.
 Contact Jo Rosen who will introduce you to the right parties for making your investment possible.
 The only obstacle to getting to the human side of this science is funding.
 The sooner the funds are raised the sooner human clinical trials can begin.
 If complete funding had happened a year ago January this science would probably be, or have been, in human clinical trials.
 If funding happens a year from now, you might expect clinical trials two years from now.
-Reiterating, the sooner it’s completely funded, the sooner it will be in human clinical trials.
+The sooner it’s completely funded, the sooner it will be in human clinical trials.